philippthiele/Voop/README.md

 # Voop
 Convert, En- & Decode, Format, Tranform, Hash any (selected) text & add own simple JS scripts to extend with any functionality you need

-## What is it exactly?
-Voop is a way to execute Boop scripts directly in VSCode.
-It was created based on the idea and the scripts of [Boop](https://github.com/IvanMathy/Boop), which is a scriptable scratchpad that allows you to run any transformations on your text using the built-in or your self-written .js scripts.

 ## Featured Functionality List
 These functions are usually executed on the whole document or on the selection if some text is selected.